L4acados: Learning-based models for acados, applied to Gaussian process-based predictive control: Introduction

-\IEEEpubidadjcol In this paper, we bridge this gap by incorporating external sensitivity information through modification of model parameters at each iteration of the MPC solver.
+In this paper, we bridge this gap by incorporating external sensitivity information through modification of model parameters at each iteration of the MPC solver.
 Specifically, we provide \texttt{L4acados}, which enables \texttt{Python}-based sensitivities for real-time optimal control with \texttt{acados}.
-The efficiency of the implementation is demonstrated for learning-based MPC with neural network and Gaussian process models, applied in a benchmark against available software in simulation and on two hardware platforms for autonomous driving, respectively.
+The efficiency of the implementation is demonstrated for two learning-based MPC implementations: 1) in simulation for neural network-based MPC in a benchmark against available software, and 2) for Gaussian process-based MPC applied to autonomous miniature racing and a full-scale autonomous driving example.